 The structure of the site is optimised for the mobile experience.
 This means that elements such as buttons, images, and navigation links are the same size and spaced equally on desktop and mobile versions of your site.

 Responsive images and media, such as pictures or videos, are set to appear in their full size on mobile devices.

-When designing a mobile-friendly site, you must consider the content you want to display.
+When designing a mobile-friendly site, consider the content you want to display.
 For example, videos are great on mobile devices, so they should be included.

 It may be too cumbersome to read if you have large amounts of text on your page.
 Use bullet points, lists, or short paragraphs to reduce the number of words displayed on a mobile device.

 Make sure your website is accessible.
 To achieve a level of accessibility, follow WCAG 2.0 guidelines.
 For more information, visit the Web Accessibility Initiative.

 Web design is about anticipation and knowing what your potential customers want from your website.
 You may have the most beautiful designs in the world, but there’s no point if people can’t find what they are looking for on your site.